mindflay3r/Guide/src/selfhosting/getting-started.md

 ## Configuration
 Most of the files can be ignored, the relevant ones are listed bellow.

-### Dlcs
+### DLCs
-You can find the dlc files on our [https://github.com/RimworldTogether/Rimworld-Together github page] for server side use only.
+You can find the DLC files on our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together) for server side use only.

-Dlcs are considered mods, so you can treat them as mods.
+DLCs are considered mods, so you can treat them as mods.

 ### Mods
 The first thing you probably want to configure are your mods.
 Currently, you can have enforced, optional or forbidden:

-*Enforced mods will be required for connection.
-Otherwise, the client will not be able to connect *Optional mods are not required for connection and the client will be able to connect without them *Forbidden mods are banned, which means the client will not be able to connect with them.
+* **Enforced mods** will be required for connection.
+Otherwise, the client will not be able to connect
+* **Optional mods** are not required for connection and the client will be able to connect without them
+* **Forbidden mods** are banned, which means the client will not be able to connect with them.
 Useful for servers without any mods restriction.

-You can find your mod files in your workshop folder, usually located in your steam folders under C:\Program Files (x86)\Steam\steamapps\workshop\content\294100.
+You can find your mod files in your workshop folder, usually located in your steam folders under `C:\Program Files (x86)\Steam\steamapps\workshop\content\294100` on Windows.

-You can use this [https://github.com/Byte-Nova/Library/releases/latest tool] to rename your mods to their in game name instead of ids. '''<u>Make sure to use it on a copy of your mods, not you actual workshop folder.</u>'''
+You can use this [tool](https://github.com/Byte-Nova/Library/releases/latest) to rename your mods to their in game name instead of ids. <u>Make sure to use it on a copy of your mods, not you actual workshop folder.</u>

 We heavily recommend to have any mods that affect the world map or factions to be enforced, as they can break things otherwise.

-You can find a list of our current incompatibility list [https://docs.google.com/spreadsheets/d/14f4oJIV82SzqNK-Tyewr0OKxVRgge8xFasivACwRlsA/edit#gid=0 here].
+You can find a list of our current incompatibility list [here](https://docs.google.com/spreadsheets/d/14f4oJIV82SzqNK-Tyewr0OKxVRgge8xFasivACwRlsA/edit#gid=0).

 ### Core